 He commented: “Plate tectonics act as a kind of thermostat for the Earth creating the conditions which allow life to evolve.
 The Earth has a lot of iron in its core, and we had assumed that this would be necessary for tectonic development.
 However, we found that even planets with little iron may develop plate tectonics if the timing is right.
 This was completely unexpected.”

 The development of plate tectonics has a major knock-on effect.
-“Planets which formed later may not have developed plate tectonics, which means that they don’t have this built in thermostat.
+“Planets which formed later may not have developed plate tectonics, which means that they don’t have this built-in thermostat.
 This doesn’t just affect the surface temperature, this means that the core stays hot, which inhibits the development of a magnetic field.
 If there’s no magnetic field, the planet is not shielded from solar radiation, and will tend to lose its atmosphere.
 So life becomes difficult to sustain.
 A planet needs to be lucky to have the right position and the right geochemistry at the right time if it’s going to sustain life,” said Professor O’Neill.

 Researchers know that the overall chemical balance of the Galaxy has changed over time for diverse reasons, such as material coalescing into stars and planetary bodies, or being expelled through supernova.
-This means that the interstellar material available to form planets is significantly different to that available in the early galaxy.
+This means that the interstellar material available to form planets is significantly different from that available in the early galaxy.